Unity-Environmental-University/LXD-Documentation/Writerside/topics/GIS-Courses.md

    4. From here you can reset your password

 #### Set up ArcGIS on Mac
-ArcGIS Pro does not run on OS systems.
+ArcGIS Pro does not run on macOS systems.
 Currently, we ask students to obtain use of a PC for GIS classes.

 That being said, it depends on how motivated you are and how comfortable you are working with computer systems!
 ArcGIS Pro can be run on a Macbook using a virtual machine.
 More information on that can be found here: